-- C. Fawcett, Ph.D.
+C. Fawcett, Ph.D.

-- M. Haller, Ph.D.
+M. Haller.
+Ph.D.

-- J. McMillan, Ph.D.
+L.J.
+McMillan, Ph.D.

-- S. Vincent, Ph.D.
+S. Vincent, Ph.D.

 Anthropology is the holistic study of human culture and biology in the past and present.
 Anthropologists teach about human evolution and global archaeology as well as contemporary cultures around the world.
-The anthropology program offers honours, advanced major or major degrees.
-Students may select program elective courses to meet their own interests in a general anthropology stream, or may choose to follow suggested patterns in the following core areas: Archaeology, the Anthropology of Development or First Nations Anthropology.
-These streams are described on the anthropology program website.
+The Department of Anthropology offers honours, advanced major or major degrees.
+Students may select courses to meet their own interests in a general anthropology core areas, or may choose to follow suggested patterns in the following core areas: Archaeology, the Anthropology of Development or Indigenous Peoples.
+These streams are described on the Department of Anthropology's website.
 Students not pursuing degrees in anthropology may take a minor, a pair or electives.
 For general program regulations, see section 4.1.